 Barbara joined HOSTS for HOSPITALS in July of 2017 and is proud to be working for an organization that makes a meaningful impact in the Greater Philadelphia medical community.
 Barbara received her bachelors degree at University of Delaware and has worked in a variety of industries, including sports & entertainment, telecommunications and a global testing company.
 She is a skilled project manager and her ultra-organized attention to detail helps her excel in her role for the organization.
 Barbara was born and raised in Philadelphia and currently lives in Wayne, PA with her husband and 3 children.

 Cathy was born and raised in Philadelphia and currently resides in West Mount Airy with her husband and 3 daughters.
 Working for years in the apparel industry, Cathy has an undergraduate degree in Fashion Merchandising and a Masters in International Business from Philadelphia University.
 She is a member of St. Paul’s Episcopal Church in Chestnut Hill where she co-chaired the outreach committee for 5 years.
 This gave her the opportunity to work with Hosts for Hospitals as well as many other local non-profit organizations.
 Cathy organized the annual events such as “Stop Hunger Now’, the Advent Fair, and the Holiday Giving Tree.
 She is passionate about the annual rummage sale at St. Paul’s which generates over $40,000 then distributed to aid hunger and homelessness locally.
-Cathy and her family have been hosting for HFH for 10 years and intermittently also host international students for local colleges.
+Cathy and her family have been hosting for HFH for over 10 years and intermittently also host international students for local colleges.
 “Hosting families in need made every day a teaching moment in our home.
 Our children witnessed how people all over the world become unified when faced with challenging medical situations.
 They realize what a difference everyone can make showing kindness and hospitality to others we don’t’ even know.”